 - Accountability - The controller shall be responsible for, and be able to demonstrate compliance with the GDPR.

-As mentioned, we’re intent on making each of these changes in advance of the GDPR effective date.
-To stay informed of exactly when these changes have been implemented, keep an eye on upcoming release notes.
+To stay informed of more product changes being implemented, keep an eye on upcoming release notes.